China IPO freeze opens door to alternative financiers

 Chinese companies raised $23 billion through stock market listings in the first-half 2015, according to Thomson Reuters data, and consultant EY had forecast a total of about 250 billion yuan ($40 billion) for the full year.
 That could leave a funding gap for alternative financiers of about $17 billion in the second half.

 Dattels said his fund preferred healthcare, consumer, financials and technology sectors.
-"We continue to be focused on buyouts and on growth investments in our core sectors," he added.
+"We continue to be focussed on buyouts and on growth investments in our core sectors," he added.

 "We are actively building our position in the Chinese capital market," said Wu Yibing, Temasek's head of China, adding that the short-term volatility might provide a good investment opportunity.